bobbingwide/uk-tides/readme.txt

 uk-tides displays tide times and heights for a particular location in the UK.
 The information that is displayed is obtained from the RSS feed for tidetimes.org.uk (e.g. https://www.tidetimes.org.uk/chichester-harbour-entrance-tide-times.rss ) or tidetimes.co.uk ( e.g https://www.tidetimes.co.uk/rss/chichester-harbour-entrance-tide-times ).
 The data is cached until midnight.

+From version 2.0 this plugin implements a block called UK tides ( uk-tides/uk-tides ).
+- It uses the functionality that was previously implemented as the [bw_tides] shortcode.
+- The block is not dependent upon the oik plugin.

-This plugin implements a lazy smart shortcode using the API provided by the oik plugin.
+Before v2.0.0 it delivered a lazy smart shortcode using the API provided by the oik plugin.
 You implement this on your website using the [bw_tides] shortcode.

-The syntax is:
+The syntax for the shortcode is:

 [bw_tides
 tideurl="https://www.tidetimes.org.uk/chichester-harbour-entrance-tide-times.rss|other - RSS feed URL for location"